mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-11-customize-the-favicon/index.en.md

   - Tutorial
 tags:
   - favicon
-pin: true
 ---

-The [favicons](https://www.favicon-generator.org/about/) of [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/) are placed in the directory {{< markdown/filepath src="assets/img/favicons/" >}}.
+The [favicons](https://www.favicon-generator.org/about/) of [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/) are placed in the directory {{< filepath src="assets/img/favicons/" >}}.
 You may want to replace them with your own.
 The following sections will guide you to create and replace the default favicons.

 ## Generate the favicon